-(1) See paragraph 40 below.
+^{(&#}x27;) See paragraph 40 below.

+^(?)
+See paragraph 35 below.

-(2) See paragraph 35 below.
+(?)
+See paragraph 35 below.

-(7) However, business secrets or other confidential information which are given to a trade or professional association by its members do not lose their confidential nature with regard to third parties and may therefore not be passed on to complainants.
-Cf. Joined Cases 209 to 215 and 218/78, Federab, [1980] ECR 3125, paragraph 46.
+(?)
+However, business secrets or other confidential information which an given to a trade or professional association by its members do not lose their confidential nature with regard to third partier and may therefore not be parsed on to complainants, Cf. Joined Cases 209 to 215 and 218/78, Fedetab, [1980] ECR 3125, paragraph 46.

-^() See paragraphs 35-38 below on asking undertakings to identify confidential information. () Cf. Article 27(2) of Regulation (EC) No 1/2003 and Article 15(3) of the Implementing Regulation.

-Article 18(1) of the Merger implementing Regulation.

-^{(&#}x27;) Cf. paragraph 42 below.
+^() See paragraphs 35-38 below on asking undertakin s to identify confidential information. () Cf. Article 27(2) of Regulation (EC) No 1/2003 an%Article 15(3) of the Implementing Regulation. () Article 18(1) of the Merger Implementing Regulation. () Cf. paragraph 42 below.

-- 1. In antitrust proreedings under Articles 81 and 82 of the Treaty - 27.
+- 1. In antitrust proceedings under Articles 81 and 82 of the Treaty - 27.
 Access to the file will be granted upon request and, normally, on a single occasion, following the notification of the Commission's objections to the parties, in order to ensure the principle of equality of arms and to protect their rights of defence.
 As a general rule, therefore, no access will be granted to other parties' replies to the Commission's objections.